BotClub/glipbot-getsatisfaction/README.md

       HUBOT_GETSATISFACTION_VIEW=markdown \
       ./bin/hubot -n hubot -a glip

-You'll see some start up output and a prompt:
+You'll see some start up output such as:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    gsbot>

 Then you can interact with GetSatGlipbot by typing `GetSatGlipbot help`.